benhoyt/benhoyt.github.com/writings/python-api-design.md

 The code doesn't use `requests.get()` directly, but first creates a `requests.Session`.
 There are two advantages to that:

 1. You can attach custom authentication or custom headers to every request.
 That's handy, though if it were just that, you could do it with `functools.partial` or a wrapper function.
-2. The Session will also reuse TCP connections, significantly speeding up multiple requests to the same domain.
+2. The Session will reuse TCP connections, significantly speeding up multiple requests to the same domain.

-With TLS (HTTPS) -- which is almost everything these days -- that second point can be really significant.
-I did this for requests from New Zealand to England a while ago, and it sped up subsequent requests from 1 second each to about 0.3 seconds each, because they didn't have to set up the TLS connection each time.
+With TLS (`https://` URLs) -- which is almost everything these days -- this can be really significant.
+I did this for requests from New Zealand to England a while ago, and it sped up subsequent requests from 1 second each to about 0.3 seconds each, because Requests didn't have to set up the TLS connection each time.

 **Takeaway: Avoid global state; use a class instead.**